worthbak/inventory-checker-app/docs/index.md

 _Don't see your country on the list?
 Add an issue to the Github project [here](https://github.com/worthbak/inventory-checker-app/issues)._

-### What products does InventoryWatch support?

-InventoryWatch can monitor local stock for the following products:

-* MacBook Pro (14" and 16")
-* iPhone 13
-* iPhone 13 mini
-* iPhone 13 Pro
-* iPhone 13 Pro Max
-* iPad mini (wifi and cellular)

-Note that not all build-to-order configurations will be stocked by Apple Stores (this is especially true for MacBook Pros).
-InventoryWatch only lists configurations that are known to be stocked by Apple Stores.

-_Don't see your product on the list?
-Add an issue to the Github project [here](https://github.com/worthbak/inventory-checker-app/issues)._

 ### How much does all of this cost?

 InventoryWatch is free, and does not collect any identifiable information about you.
 Anonymized usage statistics are collected.